GJQu/GJQu/README.md

     def about_me(self):
         return """
-        Passionate and creative data science student with diverse background in economics and social sciences.
+        Passionate and creative data science student with a diverse background in economics and statistics.
         """

 bio = MyBio()